webosose/website/content/en/docs/tutorials/qml-apps/developing-built-in-qml-apps.md

 ---
 title: Developing Built-in QML Apps
-date: 2020-05-07
+date: 2020-06-17
 weight: 20
 toc: true
 ---

 To create a built-in QML app, you must write the source code and prepare the required configuration files.

-For easier understanding, the process to create a built-in QML app is explained using the example of an app named **`com.example.app.qml`** that has the following features:
+For easier understanding, the process to create a built-in QML app is explained using a sample app in [Sample Code Repository](https://github.com/webosose/samples).
+The sample app has the following features:

 - When the app is launched, it displays a "Hello, QML Application!!" message on the screen.
 - When the user clicks on the screen, it calls the `com.webos.service.systemservice/clock/getTime` method.
 "UTC" time on the response is printed on the screen.